rakutentech/engineering-blog/content/post/elm-at-rakuten/index.md

 There are tradeoffs when choices, like these above, are made.
 For example, is not possible to call a JavaScript function directly from Elm.
 If that is of paramount importance for you, Elm is not the right choice.

-If, instead, you think that Elm guarantees are more important, then Elm is the right choice.
+If instead, you think that Elm guarantees are more important, then Elm is the right choice.

 In the section _The Limits of Elm/JS Interop_ of the Elm guide, Evan Czaplicki elaborates more on this concept.[^limits-of-interop]